Hammer auctions are the traditional kind of auction where lots are hammered at some physical location with bidding on-site.

 You can participate online by leaving an absentee bid (pre-bid) before the auction starts.

-Other hammer auctions have so called open absentee bidding.
-This means thar you, and other bidders, bid against each other i the same matter as an online auction.
+During the pre-bidding, you and other bidders bid against each other in the same manner as during an online auction.
 You can see if the reserve price has been reached.
-You can still place a higher maximum bid which is hidden from other bidders and we will place the bids on your behalf following the bid increments.
-The open absentee bidding ends as soon as the hammer auction starts.
+You can place a higher max bid which is hidden from other bidders.
 The final price will be set later on the hammer auction.
+Note: You cannot withdraw an absentee bid and since the item is sold on a hammer auction the right to withdraw from purchase does not apply.

 Try to place your absentee bid as early as possible: in the event of a tie, the first placed absentee bid wins.